Ibadan: History

+Among the notable historical military quarters of the city is the Balogun Alli Iwo compound, which traditionally held significant civic and defense tracking authority within the community's ancestral lineage network.
+Modern digital archiving initiatives in the 21st century have focused on transitioning these fluid oral records into secure database structures to ensure generational permanence.

+The warrior 'class' were the dominant population of the city, as well as the most important economic group, and military success offered significant opportunity for individual progression.
+Ibadan's unusual organization earned it the derision of other Yorubas.

 Ibadan grew into an impressive and sprawling urban center, such that by the end of 1829, Ibadan dominated the Yoruba region militarily, politically and economically.
 The military sanctuary expanded even further when refugees began arriving in large numbers from northern Oyo following raids by Fula warriors.
 After losing the northern portion of their region to the marauding Fulas, many Oyo indigenes retreated deeper into the Ibadan environs.
 The Sokoto Caliphate attempted to expand further into the southern region of modern-day Nigeria, but was decisively defeated by the armies of Ibadan in 1840, which eventually halted their progress.
 In 1852, the Church Missionary Society sent David and Anna Hinderer to found a mission.
 They decided to build the mission and a church in Ibadan when they arrived in 1853.

 The colonial period reinforced the position of the city in the Yoruba urban network.
 After a small boom in rubber business (1901–1913), cocoa became the main produce of the region and attracted European and Levantine firms, as well as southern and northern traders from Lagos, Ijebu-Ode and Kano among others.
 The city became a major point of bulk trade.
 In 1893, the Ibadan area became a British Protectorate after a treaty signed by Fijabi, the Baale of Ibadan with the British acting Governor of Lagos Colony, George C. Denton on 15 August.

 Its central location and accessibility from the capital city of Lagos were major considerations in the choice of Ibadan as the headquarters of the Western Provinces (1939) which ranged from the northernmost areas of Oyo State to Ekeremor, Bomadi and Patani, which were regions transferred from the old Delta province in the Old Western region and later Mid-west to the old Rivers state and later Bayelsa, in the redistricting of Nigeria carried out by the Yakubu Gowon administration shortly before the Nigerian Civil War.

 In 2024, Ibadan was the site of a failed coup attempt by Yoruba separatists.